Sign Up

 North Carolina Property Tax Exemptions

-North Carolina veterans with a 100% permanent and total VA disability or individual unemployability rating may qualify for the Disabled Veterans Property Tax Exclusion on the first $45,000 of their assessed property value.
-Spouses who are co-owners can also receive a $45,000 reduction if they are individually eligible for the benefit, for a total exemption of $90,000.
+North Carolina veterans with a 100% permanent and total VA disability or who have received benefits for specially adapted housing under 38 U.S.C.
+2101may qualify for the Disabled Veterans Property Tax Exclusion on the first $45,000 of their assessed property value.
+This program also applies to surviving spouses of qualifying veterans who have never remarried.

 See all North Carolina veterans’ benefits.